Étouffée

 Étouffée or etouffee ([e.tu.fe], /ˌeɪtuːˈfeɪ/ AY-too-FAY-') is a dish found in both Cajun and Creole cuisine typically served with shellfish over rice.
-The dish employs a technique known as smothering, a popular method of cooking in the Cajun and Creole areas of southwest Louisiana. Étouffée is most popular in New Orleans and in the Acadiana region of the southernmost half of Louisiana as well as the coastal counties of Mississippi, Alabama, northern Florida, and eastern Texas.
+The dish employs a technique known as smothering, a popular method of cooking in the Cajun and Creole areas of south Louisiana. Étouffée is most popular in New Orleans and in the Acadiana region as well as the coastal counties of Mississippi, Alabama, northern Florida, and eastern Texas.

 Etymology

-In French, the word "étouffée" (borrowed into English as "stuffed" or "stifled") literally means "smothered" or "suffocated", from the verb "étouffer".
+In French, the word "étouffée" literally means "smothered" or "suffocated", from the verb "étouffer".

 Description

-Étouffée is a dish of shellfish, simmered in a sauce made from a light or blond roux, served over rice.
-It is most commonly made with shellfish, such as crab or shrimp.
-The most popular version of the dish is made with crawfish.
+Étouffée is most commonly made with crab, shrimp or crawfish.
 Depending on who is making it and where it is being made it is flavored with either Creole or Cajun seasonings.
 Although Creole and Cajun cuisines are distinct, there are many similarities.

 In the case of the Creole version of crawfish étouffée, it is made with a blond or brown roux and sometimes tomatoes are added.
 A blond roux is one that is cooked, stirring constantly, for approximately 5 minutes to remove the "raw" flavor of the flour and to add a slightly "nutty" flavor, while a brown roux is cooked longer (30 to 35 minutes) in order to deepen the color and flavor.